-Numbness or tingling (paresthesias) commonly are experienced by patients as part of a migraine.
+Numbness or tingling (paresthesias) commonly are experienced by patients as part of the migraine.
 These are experienced most often in one hand and forearm, but may be felt in the face, periorally, or in both arms and legs.
 Like the visual disturbances, they often last only minutes preceding the pain, but the numbness may continue for hours, and at times the paresthesias are severe.
-The sensory disturbances usually increase slowly over 15 to 25 minutes, differentiating them from those with a more rapid pace that are seen in epilepsy.
+The sensory disturbances usually increase slowly over 15 to 25 minutes, differentiating them from the more rapid pace seen in epilepsy.

 Paralysis of the limbs may occur, but this is rare.
-This occasionally is seen as a familial autosomal dominant trait, which is termed familial hemiplegic migraine.
+This is occasionally seen as a familial autosomal dominant trait, and the term familial hemiplegic migraine is applied to this form.
 With the weakness, aphasia or slurred speech may also occur, and sensory disturbances are seen ipsilateral to the weakness.

-Vertigo occasionally is experienced during migraine, and may be disabling.

-"Migraine-associated vertigo" has become a common diagnosis.
-Ataxia may occur, but it is not common.
-Rarely, multiple symptoms of brain stem dysfunction occur, with the term migraine with brainstem aura (previous called basilar migraine) being applied to this type of syndrome.
+Vertigo and/or dizziness are often experienced during migraine, and may be disabling.
+"Migraine associated vertigo" has become a common diagnosis.
+At times, the dizziness is more disabling to patients than the other symptoms.
+Ataxia may occur, but is not common.
+Rarely, multiple symptoms of brain stem dysfunction occur, with the term basilar migraine being applied to this type of syndrome.
 The attack usually begins with visual disturbances (most often photopsia), followed by ataxia, vertigo, paresthesias, and other brain stem symptoms.
-These severe neurologic symptoms usually abate after 15 to 30 minutes and are followed by a headache.
+These severe neurologic symptoms usually abate after 15 to 30 minutes, and are followed by a headache.
 This type of migraine often stops over months or years, and the patient is simply left with migraine headaches without neurologic dysfunction.